daisygao/OnlineJudge/leetcode/README.md

 Merge Two Sorted List: easy

-Minimum Depth of Binary Tree: make sure to understand the definition of minDepth which is to count the distance between root and the "leaf" node
+Minimum Depth of Binary Tree: make sure to understand the definition of minDepth which is to count the distance between root and the "leaf" node; when there is only one child...

 Minimum Path Sum: DP